doodybrains/undecided/README.md

  6. After choosing the type of site you want and clicking enter you should receive a link in your terminal window.
 YAH0000!
 In addition to checking out your own url please go to the <a href="https://desolate-scrubland-97851.herokuapp.com/" target="_blank">undecided homepage</a> to see all links added by other undecided.js users.

+ one more thing! make sure ur volume is all the way up.